bhauman/bhauman.github.com/drafts/inline-eval.md

 (peek)
 (pop)

-;; eventually??
 (unlock-function :_something?_)

-;; start over?
 (reset)
 </pre></div>

 Don't be afraid to enhance the UI.
-Here are som e suggestions:
+Here are some suggestions:
-* Create a `looki` function that combines our `display` and `look-html` functions: `(display-html (look-html (look)))`
+* Create a `looki` function that combines our `display-html` and `look-html` functions: `(display-html (look-html (look)))`
 * Develop a `movi` function that calls `move` and then `looki` to show the new location
-* Extend your `look-html` function to display the stack information
+* Extend your `look-html` function to display the `(stack)` information
+* your own images, there's nothing stopping you from creating your own images and using those in the game

 ### And end or maybe a beginning

-Thanks for taking the time to experience inline evaluation.
+Thanks for taking the time to expirience inline evaluation.

-The goal of this post was to demonstrate the instant feedback that inline evaluation provides.
-This keeps you present in the problem you're trying to solve, maintaining your flow and concentration where it matters most - in your code.
+A major goal of this post was to showcase the instant feedback it provides.
+By keeping you engaged in the problem at hand, inline evaluation helps maintain your flow and focus where it matters most—in your code.

+Another goal of this post is to inform programmers that this type of interactivity exists.
+As programmers, we often fall into cognitive ruts that deeply constrain our expectations of what the programming process can be.
+These mental ruts, in turn, limit the potential of what we create as programmers.
+I have observed decisions by language designers, programming architecture advocates, and tool builders that directly ignore or impede this type of interactivity—a situation I find genuinely unfortunate.

+It's hard to get people to try things outside their experience.
+It's natural to resist unfamiliar ideas and dismiss them.
+Many who read this will likely respond by arguing that this kind of interactivity isn't necessary or useful.
+However, in my experience, that simply isn't true.
+People who have never truly engaged with this workflow often underestimate its value.

-While these are toy examples inside of a toy editor, this experience is very real.
-Clojure programmers (and others who use similar evaluation capabilities) apply this technique daily in professional settings across diverse domains - from data pipelines powering major retail chains to video streaming services you likely use yourself.
+Yes, these may be toy examples inside a toy editor, but this level of interactivity is very real.
+Clojure programmers—and others who use similar evaluation capabilities—apply this technique daily in professional settings, from data pipelines powering major retailers to the video streaming services you likely use yourself.

-My argument isn't that Clojure is superior to other languages, but rather that inline evaluation is an incredibly valuable feature that deserves wider adoption across programming environments.
-It raises an interesting question: why hasn't this powerful technique become ubiquitous in modern programming?
+My argument isn't that Clojure or Lisp is inherently superior to other languages, but that inline evaluation is incredibly valuable and deserves wider adoption across programming environments.

-Perhaps by experiencing it firsthand, you'll be inspired to seek out or build tools that provide this kind of immediate feedback in your own development work.
+By experiencing it firsthand, you might be inspired to expect more from your programming languages and tools—or even create your own.